 Wouldn’t it be nice?

 Studying your favourite language with no other pressures around you, no time constraints, no children to wake you up in the middle of the night, no college projects, no work assignments.
 Fun, pure and consistent language learning.
-Maybe even a language marathon.
+Maybe even a language marathon challenge.

 Unfortunately, that’s not how it works.
 We’re human.
 And humans regularly feel demotivated, tired, pressured, hungry, cranky and sleepy.